Crash shuts down I-4 east near Lake Mary

-LAKE MARY, Fla. - Part of Interstate 4 near Lake Mary was shut down Friday as Orlando took a bank robbery suspect into custody, officials said.
+LAKE MARY, Fla. - Part of Interstate 4 near Lake Mary was shut down for a little over an hour Friday as Orlando took a bank robbery suspect into custody, officials said.

 The incident stopped traffic and sparked a heavy law enforcement presence on the east lanes of I-4 near Lake Mary.